bssd-ltd/styleguide/pyguide.md

 `pylint`
-warnings are each identified by symbolic name (`empty-docstring`) Google-specific warnings start with `g-`.
+warnings are each identified by symbolic name (`empty-docstring`) Bssd Ltd-specific warnings start with `g-`.

 If the reason for the suppression is not clear from the symbolic name, add an explanation.